 - Get vaccinated if you are at risk but are not immunized (either through previous vaccination or previous hepatitis B infection).
 Those at risk include:

-- Travellers who visit or stay in areas of risk for an extended period of time.
+- Travelers who visit or stay in areas of risk for an extended period of time.

-- Travellers who engage in risk activities such as unprotected sex, tattooing and acupuncture, or sharing needles and other equipment for drug use.
+- Travelers who engage in risk activities such as unprotected sex, tattooing and acupuncture, or sharing needles and other equipment for drug use.

-- Travellers who work in a health care setting.
+- Travelers who work in a health care setting.

 - Protect yourself:

 - Avoid dental, medical or cosmetic procedures that penetrate the skin (for example, transfusions, acupuncture, piercing and tattooing) unless you are certain that the needles, materials and equipment are sterile.